ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 2. In the same directory edit the isisicp.properties file to use either neutron or muon for `isisicp.simulation.detcards.type`
 3. Restart the ISISDAE using console in an EPICS terminal and end the isisicp task in the task manager (the ISISDAE should autorestart it)

-### DAE switches from processing to Unknown and never goes into SetUp
+### DAE switches from processing to Unknown and never goes into SetUp / Run can not be ended

 See [Other Troubleshooting -> instrument page not working on web dashboard](Other-Troubleshooting#instrument-page-not-working-on-web-dashboard)

+*DAE2*

 This issue has been observed on LARMOR and TOSCA, accompanied by the following error messages continuously being logged to `C:\data\log\icp-<date>.log`: